 We all know ratings and reviews are important.
 While they’ve only been around for about two decades, it’s hard to imagine shopping without them.
 According to consumer research we conducted of 30,000+ global shoppers, the majority (88%) of shoppers use reviews to discover and evaluate products.

-From food and beverage and apparel, to health and beauty and hardware, to everything in between, reviews play a crucial role in the buying process.
+From food and beverage and apparel, to health and beauty and hardware, to everything in between, reviews play a crucial role in the consumer buying process.

 At Bazaarvoice, ratings and reviews are the center of our business.
 And with a network of over 12,500 brand and retailer sites to support, we undertake a lot of research to understand the value of reviews for businesses and their customers.